Sports-Analytics-UdS/pads-hands-on-KPI-Dashboard/README.md

 ## Technical Glossary

-Statsbomb provides the [definition](https://classic.statsbomb.hudl.com/help/sbdata-glossary) of each metric included in this dataset.
+Statsbomb provides the [definition](https://classic.statsbomb.hudl.com/help/sbdata-glossary) of each metric included in this dataset (Statsbomb log-in credentials required).